davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

    - **BetterTCPStreamHandling**: NodeJS buffers the received data until the END character is detected.
    - **WebServer**:
       - **StaticPage**: Learn how to turn your Particle in to a web server.
-      - **DunamicPages**: Learn how to turn your Particle in to a web server with multiple pages.
+      - **DynamicPages**: Learn how to turn your Particle in to a web server with multiple pages.
+      - **DynamicContent**: Learn how to turn your Particle in to a web server with dynamic content.

 # The End Goal